Waitara railway station, New Zealand: History

 The original railway station was officially opened on 14 October 1875, the day the New Plymouth – Waitara railway opened to traffic (though the builders John Brogden and Sons had operated limited services since 26 June that year).
 The station was located at the edge of the small settlement, then named Raleigh, on the banks of the Waitara River.

 Facilities included a Vogel-era Class 5 station building with wooden platform (on the northern side of the yard), a goods shed, 3 loops on the southern side of the yard, an engine shed and sidings to West Quay and the port.
 Shortly afterwards a 5th-class stationmaster's house was also built.

 On 15 June 1893 a fire broke out in the station building's lamp room.
 The station was destroyed, with the only items surviving being documents in the safe, and a round table salvaged before the fire consumed it.
 The passenger carriages were pushed to safety as well.
 Consideration was given to relocating the Class-5 station building from Ngaere as a replacement before eventually deciding to build a brand new building.

 The replacement building was recorded as being a Vogel-era Class 4 station, though photographs show a Class 3 station was built.
-By now the following facilities were in place: station building with a concrete passenger platform, cart approach & urinals, a 60ft x 40ft goods shed, an engine shed, water services, a weighbridge for goods received by boat & a stationmaster's house.
+By now the following facilities were in place: station building with a concrete passenger platform, cart approach & urinals, a 60 ft x 40 ft goods shed, an engine shed, water services, a weighbridge for goods received by boat & a stationmaster's house.
 Trackage included 3 loops with capacity for 27 wagons (x1) and 16 wagons (x2), and back shunts of 7 wagons, 5 wagons and 4 wagons length.
 The opportunity was taken to move the station to the town side of the yards, and cattle and sheep yards were added 2 years later.